Nitrazepam: Overdose

 Nitrazepam overdose may result in stereotypical symptoms of benzodiazepine overdose including intoxication, impaired balance and slurred speech.
 In cases of severe overdose this may progress to a comatose state with the possibility of death.
 The risk of nitrazepam overdose is increased significantly if nitrazepam is abused in conjunction with opioids, as was highlighted in a review of deaths of users of the opioid buprenorphine.
 Nitrobenzodiazepines such as nitrazepam can result in a severe neurological effects.
 Nitrazepam taken in overdose is associated with a high level of congenital abnormalities (30 percent of births).
-Most of the congentital abnormalities were mild deformities.
+Most of the congenital abnormalities were mild deformities.

 Severe nitrazepam overdose resulting in coma causes the central somatosensory conduction time (CCT) after median nerve stimulation to be prolonged and the N20 to be dispersed.
 Brain-stem auditory evoked potentials demonstrate delayed interpeak latencies (IPLs) I-III, III-V and I-V. Toxic overdoses therefore of nitrazepam cause prolonged CCT and IPLs.
 An alpha pattern coma can be a feature of nitrazepam overdose with alpha patterns being most prominent in the frontal and central regions of the brain.

 Benzodiazepines were implicated in 39% of suicides by drug poisoning in Sweden, with nitrazepam and flunitrazepam accounting for 90% of benzodiazepine implicated suicides, in the elderly over a period of 2 decades.
 In three quarters of cases death was due to drowning, typically in the bath.
 Benzodiazepines were the predominant drug class in suicides in this review of Swedish death certificates.
 In 72% of the cases benzodiazepines were the only drug consumed.
 Benzodiazepines and in particular nitrazepam and flunitrazepam should therefore be prescribed with caution in the elderly.
 In a brain sample of a fatal nitrazepam poisoning high concentrations of nitrazepam and its metabolite were found in the brain of the deceased person.

 In a retrospective study of deaths in Sweden, when benzodiazepines were implicated in the deaths, the benzodiazepines nitrazepam and flunitrazepam were the most common benzodiazepines involved.
 Benzodiazepines were a factor in all deaths related to drug addiction in this study of causes of deaths.
 In Sweden, nitrazepam and flunitrazepam were significantly more commonly implicated in suicide related deaths than natural deaths.
 In four of the cases benzodiazepines alone were the only cause of death.
 In Australia, nitrazepam and temazepam were the benzodiazepines most commonly detected in overdose drug related deaths.
 In a third of cases benzodiazepines were the sole cause of death.

 Individuals with chronic illnesses are much more vulnerable to lethal overdose with nitrazepam, as fatal overdoses can occur at relatively low doses in these individuals.